Peliqan is an all-in-one data platform for business teams, data teams and developers.

 For both these steps, the quality of the data is important.
 Incorrect data in the training phase will lead to a poorly trained model.
 And incorrect data used to apply the model can lead to wrong conclusions.
 This is the reason why data wrangling is such an important part of every ML/AI project.

 Master data management or MDM is the overall process of cleaning and building the “master” datasets in a company which are shared between teams.
 An interesting case of MDM occurs in the company’s CRM, for example Salesforce.
 Within the CRM context, MDM means that the data in a CRM is cleaned in such a way that a single customer view is possible, or in other words that every customer exists only once in the CRM.
 This might sound trivial but it definitely is not.
 In larger organisations, multiple sales executives might enter information in the CRM, in such a way that the same customer appears multiple times, e.g. as “Coca Cola” and as “Coca Cola Inc”.
 This is a simplistic example, the challenge can be that customers have multiple entities and sub entities.
 MDM in a CRM is the process of cleaning up this data and linking or merging customer records (and all the data linked to it such as proposals, orders, invoices, contacts etc.) to end up with a single customer view.
-MDM therefore requires quite some manual data wrangling, combined with enrichment data that can for example recognize that two companies belong to each other, based on their address, NACE code and other information.
+MDM therefore requires quite some manual data wrangling, combined with enrichment data to recognize that two companies belong to each other, based on their address, NACE code and other information.

 More in general, data wrangling is an important aspect of the overall business agility.
 Companies that are data driven rely in high quality data.
 While data should be as clean as possible within the source, the reality is that data wrangling is needed to improve the quality of the data for all consumers.